Post-BSN AGPCNP Concentration

 - Complete your DNP in 8 semesters

 - Small classes taught by nationally recognized faculty

 - 85% employed in primary care within 6 months of graduation

-The Post-BSN DNP AGNP graduate will be prepared to provide quality primary care and advanced clinical skills to optimize health outcomes for adults from adolescence to end of life.
-DNP AGNP graduates are prepared to practice in primary care offices and clinics, long-term care, wellness and health promotion services, and health systems.
-AGNP DNP graduates are also successfully serving in academic teaching roles and clinical leadership positions.
-The AGNP DNP graduate will be prepared for the Adult Gerontological Primary Care Nurse Practitioner national certification exam.
-Application deadline for Post BSN AGNP is February 1 for Fall (August) admission.
+The Post-BSN DNP AGPCNP graduate will be prepared to provide quality primary care and advanced clinical skills to optimize health outcomes for adults from adolescence to end of life.
+DNP AGPCNP graduates are prepared to practice in primary care offices and clinics, long-term care, wellness and health promotion services, and health systems.
+AGPCNP DNP graduates are also successfully serving in academic teaching roles and clinical leadership positions.
+The AGPCNP DNP graduate will be prepared for the Adult Gerontological Primary Care Nurse Practitioner national certification exam.
+Application deadline for Post BSN AGNP is until the class is full for Fall (August) admission.